Hiking the East Sleeping Giant Trail (Nounou Mountain) on Kauaʻi

 East-West Sleeping Giant Junction

-Eventually, the east trail meets up with the trail coming up from the west side.
-Go left at this split to reach Nounou.
+Eventually, the East Sleeping Giant Trail meets with the trail coming up from the west side.

 Go Left